boucadair/ietf-slice-overview/draft-boucadair-teas-ietf-slicing-overview.md

 {{?I-D.li-teas-composite-network-slices}} investigates a set of scenarios for realizing composite RFC XXXX Network Slices (that basically involve other slices).
 The document defines a new identifier, called Inter-domain NRP ID.

+## AAA for Hierarchical Network Slices

+{{?I-D.zhang-rtgwg-aaa-hierarchical-network-slices}} describes an authentication, authorization, and accounting process for hierarchical Network Slices.
+The document suggest adding NRP-ID to accounting meesages, but lacks a discussion whether any protocol extension is needed.

 # Applicability and Mapping Scenarios

 ## 3GPP 5G End-to-End Network Slices